 Increase the Value of Your Home

 Not only can solar panels help you save money on your energy bills, but they can also increase the value of your home.
-A study by the National Renewable Energy Laboratory found that homes with solar panels tend to sell faster and at a higher price than homes without them.
+A study by the National Renewable Energy Laboratory found that homes with them tend to sell faster and at a higher price than homes without them.

 This is because solar panels are seen as a desirable feature by homebuyers.
 They know that they’ll be able to save money on energy costs and be more environmentally friendly by using solar energy.